 - Speak as though you’re speaking to the person at the very back of the room, that way you can be sure everyone can hear you.
 It might be worth introducing yourself at the beginning, and asking ‘can everyone hear me?’
 It’s best to start off as strong as you can.
 Start at a loud volume and try and keep this up all the way through.

-- Most people speak far more quickly when nervous, so try your best to conscious of your speed.
+- Most people speak far more quickly when nervous, but try your best to speak at a normal speed.
 If you can feel yourself speeding off, take a deep breath and try and slow down.

 - Vary your vocal tone.
 Imagine you’re doing the presentation to a group of your friends.
 You wouldn’t just speak in a monotone – sometimes it’s best to imagine the presentation as a kind of one sided conversation or to ask and answer questions to yourself.
 For example, ‘So how do I plan to tackle primary evidence?
 Well I plan to…’